solvej-jaeger/Reanalysis_Staub_2024/README.md

 This repository contains the analysis scripts and results for the reanalysis of The Function/Content Word Distinction and Eye Movements in Reading, a study originally conducted by Adrian Staub.
 The reanalysis was performed using R and is documented in an R Markdown file.

 ## Contents
-- `reanalysis.Rmd` – The R Markdown file containing the reanalysis script.
+- `Reanalysis_Staub_2024.Rmd` – The R Markdown file containing the reanalysis script.
-- `reanalysis.html` – The knitted HTML output for easy viewing of results.
+- `Reanalysis_Staub_2024.html` – The knitted HTML output for easy viewing of results.
-- `data/` (if applicable) – Folder containing relevant datasets (ensure compliance with ethical guidelines).

 ## Usage
 To reproduce the analysis: